movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 `btrfs_space_pin()`.
 It may still be referenced by a snapshot or shared tree.
 The materializer first applies the drop to the on-disk reference count and pins the extent only if that count becomes zero.

+Accounting and dirty-root updates can COW the extent and root trees, creating more delayed references and changing allocation state.
+Commit preparation therefore repeats delayed-reference materialization, block-group accounting, and root-item updates until both the delayed-reference queue and an explicit space-change sequence are stable.
+The sequence avoids mistaking equal-sized allocation and cancellation activity for a fixed point.

 ## B-tree mutation